On the second largest component of random hyperbolic graphs: Boundary cases of

-On the other hand, for $\nu$ sufficiently small, we now show that a.a.s.~there exists a sector $\Phi$ of angle $\varepsilon \log n/n$ with $\varepsilon=\varepsilon(C)$ sufficiently small so that the following three events hold: \begin{enumerate}[(i).-] \item inside $\Phi$ there is no vertex $v$ in $B_{O}(R-C)$, \item there exists a path of length $\varepsilon' \log n$ ($\varepsilon'$ sufficiently small) with all vertices being in $\varepsilon' \log n$ consecutive subsectors of $\Phi$ of angle $\varepsilon''/n$ (with $\varepsilon''=\varepsilon''(C)$ small enough), with all but the first and last vertex belonging to $B_{O}(R-C_1+1)\setminus B_{O}(R-C_1)$ while the first and last belong to $B_{O}(R-C_1)\setminus B_{O}(R-C_1-1)$ (for $C_1$ a small constant in comparison to $C$, but not too small so that any two vertices in consecutive subsectors are adjacent; clearly, if a smaller value of $C_1$ is needed below, then this can be achieved by making $\varepsilon''$ smaller), and except for this first and last vertex in all these $\varepsilon' \log n$ subsectors there is no vertex $v$ in $B_{O}(R-C_1) \setminus B_{O}(R-C)$, and \item no vertex of the path is connected to the giant component. \end{enumerate} Note that for a fixed sector $\Phi$ condition~\eqref{it:boundary1} is satisfied with probability $e^{-\Theta(R)}$ with the constant in the exponent small for $\varepsilon$ small.
+On the other hand, for $\nu$ sufficiently small, we now show that with constant probability there exists a sector $\Phi$ of $B_O(R)$ of angle $\varepsilon \log n/n$ with $\varepsilon=\varepsilon(C)$ sufficiently small so that the following three events hold: \begin{enumerate}[(i).-] \item inside $\Phi$ there is no vertex $v$ in $B_{O}(R-C)$, \item there exists a path of length $\varepsilon' \log n$ ($\varepsilon'$ sufficiently small) with all vertices being in $\varepsilon' \log n$ consecutive subsectors of $\Phi$ of angle $\varepsilon''/n$ (with $\varepsilon''=\varepsilon''(C)$ small enough), with all but the first and last vertex belonging to $B_{O}(R-C_1+1)\setminus B_{O}(R-C_1)$ while the first and last belong to $B_{O}(R-C_1)\setminus B_{O}(R-C_1-1)$ (for $C_1$ a small constant in comparison to $C$, but not too small so that any two vertices in consecutive subsectors are adjacent; clearly, if a smaller value of $C_1$ is needed below, then this can be achieved by making $\varepsilon''$ smaller), except for this first and last vertex in all these $\varepsilon' \log n$ subsectors there is no vertex in $B_{O}(R-C_1) \setminus B_{O}(R-C)$, and there is no other vertex inside $B_{O}(R) \setminus B_{O}(R-C_1)$ in the subsector of the first and the last vertex, \item no vertex of the path is connected to the giant component. \end{enumerate} Note that for a fixed sector $\Phi$ condition~\eqref{it:boundary1} is satisfied with probability $e^{-\Theta(R)}$ with the constant in the exponent small for $\varepsilon$ small.
 Condition~\eqref{it:boundary2} also holds with probability $e^{-\Theta(R)}$ with the constant small for $\varepsilon'$ small.
-By Lemma~\ref{lem:FK15}, the last condition is satisfied if the leftmost and rightmost vertex of the path do not connect to the giant component, which once again happens with probability $e^{-\Theta(R)}$ (again with a constant in the exponent that can be made small for $C_1$ still small).
-All three conditions are either independent or positively correlated.
+The last condition is satisfied if the leftmost and rightmost vertex of the path do not connect to the giant component: indeed, if a vertex outside the $\varepsilon' \log n$ subsectors containing the path is connected by an edge to a vertex that is neither the first nor the last vertex of the path, then by Lemma~\ref{lem:FK15} with $p'$ being the first (last) vertex on the path, $p''$ being another vertex on the path, and $p$ being the vertex outside, it must hold that $p$ is also connected by an edge to the first (last, respectively) vertex of the path.
+If a vertex inside $\Phi$ is connected by an edge to the giant component, then the vertex must be inside $B_{O}(R) \setminus B_{O}(R-C_1)$, since first there are no vertices in $\Phi\setminus B_{O}(R-C)$, and second, in all subsectors between the first and last vertex of the path there are no vertices in $B_{O}(R-C_1)$.
+Since any set of vertices connected to the giant component has to leave $\Phi$, once more by Lemma~\ref{lem:FK15}, at least one vertex of this set also has to be connected by an edge to the first (last, respectively) vertex of the path.
+Hence, condition~\eqref{it:boundary3} again happens with probability $e^{-\Theta(R)}$ (again with a constant in the exponent that can be made small for $\nu$ sufficiently small and $C_1$ still relatively small).
+The events described in the first two conditions are independent, and their intersection is positively correlated with the event described by the third condition.
 Thus the expected number of sectors $\Phi$ for which all conditions hold is $ne^{-\Theta(R)}/\log n=\omega(1)$ for $\varepsilon, \varepsilon', \varepsilon''$ sufficiently small.
-A second moment method analogous to the one in Lemma~\ref{ev:G} shows that different sectors are "almost" independent (special care is taken of vertices close to the center as in Lemma~\ref{ev:H} and Lemma~\ref{ev:P}).
-Thus, a.a.s.~such a sector exists, so a.a.s.,~the second largest component is of size $\Omega(\log n)$, and thus we obtain~Proposition~\ref{p:alphaHalf}.
+A second moment method analogous to the one in Lemma~\ref{ev:G} shows that different sectors are "almost" independent (special care is taken of vertices close to the center, that is, at a large constant distance, as in Lemma~\ref{ev:H} and Lemma~\ref{ev:P}).
+Thus, with constant probability such a sector exists (since there is constant probability that there is no vertex close to the center), and the second largest component is of size $\Omega(\log n)$, and thus we obtain Proposition~\ref{p:alphaHalf}.